JacobAgerbo/Comparative_Mycoplasma/README.md

 _MAGs will be publicaly available on: __figshare__ upon acceptance_

 ## Phylogenomic of _Mycoplasma_
+Will be uploaded ASAP, co-author is unavailable for a week.

 ## Comparative Genomics of _Mycoplasma_
 * Curated MAGs and external genomes were analysed, using comparative genomics: http://merenlab.org/2016/11/08/pangenomics-v2/